stratdev3/SimpleW/documentation/simplew/docs/guide/handler.md

 ## CancellationToken (RequestAborted)

+By default, a handler **runs to completion** even if the client disconnects.
+This behavior is acceptable in most cases, but sometimes you want to **stop the handler immediately** when the client goes away — especially for handlers that perform I/O or long-running work.

-SimpleW exposes a `CancellationToken` directly from `HttpSession` so a handler can stop its work when :
+SimpleW exposes a `CancellationToken` directly from `HttpSession`, allowing a handler to cooperatively stop its execution when :

 - the client closes the connection,
 - a network write/read fails,